GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 ---------------------------

-The Calibration Request Service provides a functional interface to a local calibration manager (GeminiCalMgr) or the Gemini Observatory facility calibration manager (fitsstore) The Calibration Request Service does **not** communicate with the Gemini Observatory Archive.
+The Calibration Request Service provides a functional interface to a local calibration manager (GeminiCalMgr), the Gemini Observatory facility calibration manager (fitsstore), or the Gemini Observatory Archive.

 Primitives requiring **processed** calibration files (biases, flats, etc.) will use this functional interface to make calibration requests.
 These requests